DNA barcoding: Diet analysis and food web application

 DNA barcoding and metabarcoding can be useful in diet analysis studies, and is typically used if prey specimens cannot be identified based on morphological characters.
 There is a range of sampling approaches in diet analysis: DNA metabarcoding can be conducted on stomach contents, feces, saliva or whole body analysis.
 In fecal samples or highly digested stomach contents, it is often not possible to distinguish tissue from single species, and therefore metabarcoding can be applied instead.
 Feces or saliva represent non-invasive sampling approaches, while whole body analysis often means that the individual needs to be killed first.
 For smaller organisms, sequencing for stomach content is then often done by sequencing the entire animal.

 Barcoding for food safety

 DNA barcoding represents an essential tool to evaluate the quality of food products.
 The purpose is to guarantee food traceability, to minimize food piracy, and to valuate local and typical agro-food production.
 Another purpose is to safeguard public health; for example, metabarcoding offers the possibility to identify groupers causing Ciguatera fish poisoning from meal remnants, or to separate poisonous mushrooms from edible ones (Ref).

 Biomonitoring and ecological assessment

 DNA barcoding can be used to assess the presence of endangered species for conservation efforts (Ref), or the presence of indicator species reflective to specific ecological conditions (Ref), for example excess nutrients or low oxygen levels.

+Forensic Science

+DNA barcoding is often used for species identification in forensic science cases.
+Unknown animal or plant samples at crime scenes can be found, collected, and identified, in hopes of linking it to a suspect and getting a conviction.
+Poaching, killing of endangered species, and animal abuse are examples of crimes where DNA barcoding is used, since animal DNA is often found.
+On the other hand, plant DNA is usually used as trace evidence to link a suspect to a crime scene.